SM-Abbas/Emergency-Lighting-Detection-from-Construction-Blueprints/README.md

 # Emergency Lighting Detection from Construction Blueprints

-This project implements an AI Vision pipeline that extracts emergency lighting information from electrical drawings and prepares structured outputs using computer vision and LLMs.
+This project implements an AI Vision pipeline that extracts emergency lighting information from electrical drawings and prepares structured outputs using computer vision, machine learning, and LLMs.

 ## Features